Alvier - Schaner Alp - Vormsweg

 Public Transport

-By train to Flums or Sargans, then by bus to the stop Heiligkreuz Ragnatsch.
-Ride on the Palfries cable car.
+By train to Flums or Sargans, then by bus to the Heiligkreuz Ragnatsch stop.
+Ride with the Palfries cable car.

 Motorway exit Flums, then on the main road towards Sargans/Mels.
-The valley station of the Palfriesbahn is located in Heiligkreuz on the left side of the road.
-The Palfriesbahn is signposted.
+The valley station of the Palfries cable car is located in Heiligkreuz on the left side of the road.
+The Palfries cable car is signposted.

 Parking

-Public parking is available at the valley station of the Palfriesbahn (subject to charges).
+Public parking spaces are available at the valley station of the Palfries cable car (paid).